cjrpriest/kaymeg/README.md

 ## Components

 - ✅ Debian 10.4
-- ✅ k3s
+- ✅ k3s (compiled with GlusterFS support)
-- ✅ etcd
+- ✅ External etcd (should not be needed once k3s is certified with embedded etcd support)
 - ✅ GlusterFS
-  - ✅ NFS access to GlusterFS volumes
+  - ✅ NFS access to GlusterFS volumes (via Ganesha)
-- ⏳ Metal LB
+- ✅ Kubernetes Dashboard
+- ✅ MetalLB

 ## Prerequisites

-- At least three available nodes (VMs or bare metal)
+- Three available nodes (VMs or bare metal)
   - each node to have two disks: <code>/dev/sda</code> for the OS and programs, <code>/dev/sdb</code> for data
 - Debian netinst installation media
 - An internet connection